 Francesco Lollini is 19 years old and just finished high school.
 He collaborates with the research team from Bologna that runs the TOBI project (TOols for Brain computer Interaction).
-With the input of potential users such as Francesco, this project aims to develop practical technology for brain-computer interaction (BCI) that will improve the quality of life of disabled people and the effectiveness of rehabilitation.

 The expected impact of TOBI is a wide-spread use of BCI assistive technology endowed with adaptive capabilities that augment those other AT they are combined with.
 In such a hybrid approach, users can fuse brain interaction and muscle-based interaction, or they can switch between different channels naturally (based on monitoring of physiological parameters or mental states).

 4 application areas have been identified where BCI assistive technology can have a real, measurable impact, in terms of pre-clinical validation, for people with motor disabilities.
 The applications areas are:

 Funding: EU contribution 9,049,996 € out of 11,922,155 €.

 Project duration: From November 2008 to January 2013.